 The Harmony Hub

-Our site at 145 High Street Redcar is home to:
+Our site at 145 High Street Redcar will close in the coming months aa the building is going up for sale.

 A supportive community committed to developing healthy fulfilling lives and helping each other along the way

 We also want to restart the support courses to help develop life skills like budgeting, cooking, healthy living and more.
 These will operate from Growing in Harmony once we have relocated our kitchen.